 McKinney Vento Homeless Assistance Act

-Sharing the housing of others due to loss of housing, economic hardship, or similar reason
+- sharing the housing of others due to loss of housing or economic hardship

-Living in cars, parks, abandoned buildings, substandard housing, bus/train stations
+- living in cars, parks, public spaces, abandoned buildings, or substandard housing

 If you are experiencing homelessness and believe that you qualify for assistance under the McKinney Vento Act, please fill out the Student Residency Questionnaire.

 3939 N. Hampton Rd,

 Dalla, TX 75212